Connecting the world and beyond

 Digital Financial Services (DFS) Webinar Series: Episode 8: Knowledge Sharing on DFS Fraud and Cybercrime

-The International Telecommunication Union (ITU) is pleased to invite you to the live webinar “Episode 8: Knowledge Sharing on DFS Fraud and Cybercrime” taking place on January 27, 2026, from 14:00 – 15:00 CET via Zoom.
+The International Telecommunication Union (ITU) was pleased to invite participants to the live webinar “Episode 8: Knowledge Sharing on DFS Fraud and Cybercrime” taking place on January 27, 2026, from 14:00 – 15:00 CET via Zoom.

 As Digital Financial Services (DFS) continue to expand across borders, fraud and cybercrime are increasingly exploiting gaps in regulatory frameworks, information exchange, and coordination among stakeholders.
 Fraudsters and cybercriminal networks operate transnationally, targeting mobile money services, digital payment platforms, and agent networks.
 These evolving threats expose consumers and financial systems to heightened risks and underscore the need for effective knowledge sharing among stakeholders at national, regional, and international levels.

-This session will emphasize the importance of knowledge sharing and collaborative approaches in addressing DFS-related fraud and cybercrime.
-It will highlight how regulators, supervisory authorities, law enforcement agencies, and industry stakeholders can exchange insights, intelligence, and best practices to better detect, prevent, and respond to DFS risks.
-The webinar will also showcase practical mechanisms that support knowledge sharing, including information-sharing platforms, regional cooperation arrangements, supervisory coordination, and joint investigative efforts.
+The session emphasized on the importance of knowledge sharing and collaborative approaches in addressing DFS-related fraud and cybercrime.
+It highlighted how regulators, supervisory authorities, law enforcement agencies, and industry stakeholders can exchange insights, intelligence, and best practices to better detect, prevent, and respond to DFS risks.
+The webinar showcased practical mechanisms that support knowledge sharing, including information-sharing platforms, regional cooperation arrangements, supervisory coordination, and joint investigative efforts.

-Through real-world examples, the session will demonstrate how authorities and regional bodies are already leveraging shared knowledge to combat DFS fraud and cybercrime, drawing lessons and good practices that can strengthen collective cyber resilience and trust in the DFS ecosystem.
+Through real-world examples, the session demonstrated how authorities and regional bodies are already leveraging shared knowledge to combat DFS fraud and cybercrime, drawing lessons and good practices that can strengthen collective cyber resilience and trust in the DFS ecosystem.

 Target Audience

-This webinar is intended for IT professionals in telecommunications, financial services and fintech sectors, cybersecurity experts, policymakers and regulatory bodies involved in digital financial services, as well as consumer protection agencies
+This webinar was intended for IT professionals in telecommunications, financial services and fintech sectors, cybersecurity experts, policymakers and regulatory bodies involved in digital financial services, as well as consumer protection agencies

 Panelist